-Even if you are declining all coverage, you must complete the enrollment process to indicate your decision.
+Even if you are declining coverage, you must complete the enrollment process to indicate your decision.
 If you decline a benefit or fail to complete the enrollment process within this time-frame, please note the following:

-- Medical/Rx coverage will be unavailable to you until the next annual open enrollment period, or if you request to enroll within 31 days of a qualifying event.
-Please refer to Page 2 of this booklet for details regarding qualifying events. - Dental coverage will be unavailable to you unless a qualifying event occurs and you enroll within 31 days of the event. - Vision coverage will be unavailable to you unless a qualifying event occurs and you enroll within 31 days of the event. - Life & STD insurance will be subject to approval by the carrier and requires proof of good health.
+- Vision coverage will be unavailable to you unless a qualifying event occurs and you enroll within 31 days of the event. - Life insurance will be subject to approval by the carrier and requires proof of good health.
+You could be denied coverage. - STD insurance will be subject to approval by the carrier and requires proof of good health.
 You could be denied coverage.

-All elected benefits are effective the 1st of the month following the date you are hired.
+All elected benefits are effective the 1st of the month following the date you are recommended for regular status.